NextDimensionStudios/dcl-glb-explorer/README.md

 This scene shows you:

 - How to switch 3D models via an interactive interface
+- Use OpenNFTDialog to reference / update NFT metadata
 - How to handle changes through a system
 - How to create custom components